-If you want to know why people follow high-fat diets, how they affect fat loss, muscle growth, endurance, and general health, and whether or not you should try a high-fat diet, then you want to read this article.
+If you want to know why people follow high-fat diets and how they affect fat loss, muscle growth, endurance, and health, you want to read this article.

 - The truth is that high-fat diets are no better for losing fat, probably worse (or no better) for building muscle, and much worse for increasing your endurance.